maelfabien/maelfabien.github.io/_pages/med.md

 [Who's the painter? - For explorium.ai](https://www.explorium.ai/blog/whos-the-painter/) : An illustration of how data enrichment and feature engineering can improve a model.

+[Machine Learning Interpretability and Explainability (1/2) - For explorium.ai](https://www.explorium.ai/blog/whos-the-painter/) : An introduction to interpretable models with code and examples.

 [A guide to Face Detection - For digitalminds.io](https://www.digitalminds.io/blog/a_guide_to_face_detection_in_python) : An overview of the different techniques face Face Detection in Python (with code).

 <br>